DaBlincx/os_install_guides/arch_install.md

 ### **Install additional packages**

-    - You can now install additional packages using `pacman` or `yay`.
+    - You can now install additional packages using`pacman` or `yay`.
 For example, to install a graphical environment, you can use this to install KDE Plasma:

-      ```bash
-      sudo pacman -Sy plasma
+    ``bash       sudo pacman -Sy plasma       ``
-      ```

-    Check the Arch Wiki for more information on other desktop environments: [Arch Wiki - Desktop environments](https://wiki.archlinux.org/title/Desktop_environment).
+    Check the Arch Wiki for more information on other desktop environments:[Arch Wiki - Desktop environments](https://wiki.archlinux.org/title/Desktop_environment).